Counselling at the CCDU

 - Confidential individual psychotherapy/counselling

-- Appropriately tailored groups for psycho-education and support (e.g. groups that deal with adjustment, bereavement, self-esteem, termination of pregnancy, body confidence, sexuality and mindfulness)
+- Appropriately tailored groups for psycho-education and support (e.g. groups that deal with adjustment, bereavement, self-esteem, and mindfulness)

 - Specifically designed psycho-educational workshops